AN EPIC JOURNEY FOR A GREAT CAUSE

 There are so many wonderful causes, and this year we'll be supporting one that is especially close to our heart.

 Sandwell Young Carers is a registered charity set up in 1994 to identify and support children and young people (aged 5-18 years) whose health, education and social lives are affected as a result of caring for a dependent family member.
-The organisation created the first Young Carers Centre in the country, which became its central base for staff and activities in 2000, later evolving into a Satellite Centre for Learning in 2010.
+The organisation created the first Young Carers Centre in the country, which became its central base for staff and activities in 2000.

 As a Sandwell-based charity they ensure that young carers are recognised and valued, receive support for their caring role, and are safeguarded against taking on responsibilities which jeopardise their well-being and prevent them from achieving their full potential.